 Diane Magras (pronounced MAY-gris) is author of the NYT Editors’ Choice The Mad Wolf’s Daughter, as well as its companion novel, The Hunt for the Mad Wolf’s Daughter.
 All things medieval fascinate Diane: castles, abbeys, swords, manuscripts, and the daily life of medieval people, especially those who weren’t royalty.
 Diane lives in Maine with her husband and son and thinks often of Scotland, where her books are set.

 Diane Magras, author of the NYT Editors’ Choice The Mad Wolf’s Daughter, as well as its companion novel, The Hunt for the Mad Wolf’s Daughter, grew up on Mount Desert Island in Maine surrounded by woods, cliffs, and the sea.
-She works for the Maine Humanities Council, volunteers at her son’s school library, and is addicted to tea, toast, castles, legends, and most things medieval.
+She is addicted to tea, toast, castles, legends, and most things medieval.
 Diane lives with her husband and son and thinks often of Scotland, where her novels take place.

 A Bit More

 My name is Diane Magras and I write middle grade novels from a corner space overlooking the woods.
 My first two books are the NYT Editors’ Choice The Mad Wolf’s Daughter and its companion novel, The Hunt for the Mad Wolf’s Daughter.
 My books are full of adventures with castles and swords always making appearances.
 And forests.
 And questions.
 Many, many questions.